 We test our website on the most popular browser and operating system combinations to make sure errors like these don't occur.
 If you're experiencing a persistent problem, please send us an email and tell us what web browser and operating system you're using, as well as what you were trying to do when the problem occurred.

-For sponsorship information, advertising opportunities and business proposals, please contact email@example.com and include “ATTN: Ad/Sales Team” in your subject line.
+For sponsorship information, advertising opportunities, and business proposals, please contact email@example.com and include “ATTN: Ad/Sales Team” in your subject line.